hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

-Below is the approximate shape of performance curves based on the impeller specific speed with metric and (US) units:
+Fig. 1.D.1 illustrates the approximate shape of performance curves based on the specific speed in metric and (US) units.

 ![](./images/iD-1-Curve-Shape-Based-on-Specific-Speed.png "")
 <div class="figure-label">Fig. 1.D.1</div>